 If you’re exercising and trying to lose weight, the RDA (recommended daily allowance) suggestion by the USDA may be too low for you.
 Yes ladies, even you.

-The USDA recommends about 65 grams of protein for a 180 lb person (0.8 g/kg/d), but this is the bare minimum to meet your bodies needs.
+The USDA recommends about 65 grams of protein for a 180 lb person (0.8 g/kg/d), but this is the bare minimum to meet your body’s needs.

 For optimal fat loss 65 grams of protein (0.8 g/kg/d) is not enough.

 If you’re trying to reach your weight loss goals, optimal intake should be somewhere between 1.2 – 2.4 g/kg/day.
-For an 180 lb person this is about 100-200 grams of protein per day.
+For a 180 lb person this is about 100-200 grams of protein per day.